alluriv2/weather-data-ingestion-pipeline/README.md

 - DuckDB was chosen for its simplicity, speed, and zero external dependencies
 - Flask and Plotly are intentionally minimal
-- The dashboard is **not** the core deliverable—the ingestion pipeline is
+- The ingestion pipeline is the primary focus, with the dashboard serving as a lightweight inspection interface.
 - No data is committed to GitHub to ensure portability and reproducibility

 ---